MistaEO/CSCI169/README.md

 # CSCI169
 Related work for CSCI 169 course at SCU, Winter 2023

 Please do not copy any code from this repository.

+Please do not fork this repository either.

 Thank you.

+:)